AMWA-TV/bcp-003/best-practice-secure-comms.md

 - However, this does not make unicast DNS-SD a substitute for a secure API.
   For instance, if the Server fails to provide a valid Certificate, the Client must not use its endpoint.
+- Note that many DNS-SD client implementations return DNS names with the the trailing '.' that indicates an FQDN (Fully Qualified Domain Name), such as "api.example.com.".
+  On the other hand, certificatess are normally issued with CN/SANs that are DNS Names without the dot, like "api.example.com".
+During the handshake, name matching needs to take this into account.

 Clients SHOULD NOT rely on DNS-SD announcements of Node API endpoints for correct operation.